mjt-books/python-book/chapters/chapter-1.md

 - Creating tensors or arrays *on* the GPU.
 - Making sure your models and operations run on those tensors, not on CPU copies.

 The frameworks you met earlier handle the low-level CUDA details for you.
+In this section we stick to small, self-contained examples that you can paste into a REPL to confirm that your setup works and that Python can see your GPU.

 ### PyTorch